bob123456678/TrainControl/src/examples/Readme.md

 * Blue - no active route.
 Label indicates if locomotive is stationed.
 * Red - active route - locomotive soon to pass through
 * Green - active route - locomotive has passed through
 * Orange - point is disabled (inactive).
 Autonomous routes will never start/stop/pass through this point.
-(From v1.11.0)
+(From v2.0.0)

 Point shapes:
-* Circle - regular station
+* Circle - regular station.
+Any train can stop here.
-* Square - terminus station
+* Square - terminus station.
+Only reversable trains can stop here.
+They will switch direction on arrival.
-* Cross - reversing station (large) or reversing point (small)
+* Cross - reversing station (large) or reversing point (small).
+Any train can stop here and will switch direciton on arrival.
+Useful for shunting/parking.
-* Diamond - intermediate point that is not a station (locomotives pass through during a route; locomotives manually stationed here will not be automatically run)
+* Diamond - intermediate point that is not a station (trains pass through these while operating between stations; locomotives manually placed here will not be automatically run)

 ![Sample layout](../../assets/graph2.png?raw=true)